 Focus on Chaucer's poetry (in the Middle English) with emphasis on The Canterbury Tales and Troilus and Criseyde and on the cultural and literary contexts in which Chaucer wrote.
 We read selected Chaucerian sources as well as secondary sources on medieval life, customs, and culture.
-Prereq: ENG 251 strongly recommended; W; L. Haslem
+Prereq: ENG 300L which may be taken concurrently, ENG 251 strongly recommended; W; L. Haslem